SteeltoeOSS/steeltoe-site/source/docs/steeltoe-circuitbreaker.html.markdown

 First, metrics requires that Hystrix Request contexts be initialized and available in every request being processed.
 You can enable this by using the Steeltoe extension method `UseHystrixRequestContext()` as shown below.

-Additionally, in order to startup the metrics stream service, so that it starts to publish metrics and events, you need to call the `UseHystrixMetricsStream()` extension method.
+Additionally, in order to startup the metrics stream service so that it starts to publish metrics and events, you need to call the `UseHystrixMetricsStream()` extension method.
 See the contents of the `Configure()` method below.

+> Note: The code below is an example of how you start the stream when using the service container provided by ASP.NET Core.
+If you are working with ASP.NET 4.x and using Autofac, see the [ASP.NET 4.x Sample](https://github.com/SteeltoeOSS/Samples/tree/master/CircuitBreaker/src/AspDotNet4/FortuneTeller) for example code you can use.

 ```csharp
 using Steeltoe.CircuitBreaker.Hystrix;